-- Garlic Bread made from left over French baguette.
-Make the garlic butter by chopping garlic and mixing into butter in a food processor (I used my mini processor) slice (not cut) the baguette and put a knob of the butter into each incision.
+- Garlic Bread made from leftover French baguette.
+Make the garlic butter by chopping garlic and mixing into butter in a food processor.
+Slice the baguette and put a knob of the butter into each incision.
 Put in the oven to toast and melt the butter.
 For kids who don’t like garlic, just add a knob of butter without the garlic.

 - Seedless Grapes.
-Easy to eat and there’s no clean up.
+These are easy to eat and there’s no clean up.
+Freeze them before your picnic for a delicious cool snack.
 Grapes also have water in them which helps keep kids hydrated.